camunda-community-hub/micronaut-camunda-platform-7/README.md

 | 0.2.1 | 1.3.3 | 7.12.0 |
 | 0.2.0 | 1.3.3 | 7.12.0 |
 | 0.1.0 | 1.3.3 | 7.12.0 |

+## Contact

+This open source project is being developed by [Novatec Consulting GmbH](https://www.novatec-gmbh.de/en/) with the support of the open source community.

+If you have any questions or ideas feel free to create an [issue](https://github.com/NovatecConsulting/micronaut-camunda-bpm/issues) or contact us via mail.

+We'd also like to hear from you if you're using the project :-)

+You can contact the main developers via mail at [micronaut-camunda@novatec-gmbh.de](mailto:micronaut-camunda@novatec-gmbh.de).